vsoch/sherlock_vep/README.md

 ```

 **Important** for the below, the `sregistry` software has not been updated on pip
-wit this feature.
+with this feature.
 It needs to be installed by cloning [this branch]().

 ```
 # 1. Install sregistry